GrandChatActivities/GrandChat-Terms/README.md

 8. Children’s Privacy
 Our services are intended solely for users who are 18 years of age or older.
 We do not knowingly collect personal information from individuals under the age of 18.

-Policy Regarding Users Under 13 (COPPA Compliance)
+Policy Regarding Users Under the age of 18
-In compliance with the Children's Online Privacy Protection Act (COPPA), we do not knowingly collect, use, or share personal information of children under the age of 13.
-If we become aware that a child under the age of 13 has provided us with personal information, we will take steps to promptly delete such information from our records.
+In compliance with the People Online Safety, we do not knowingly collect, use, or share personal information of people under the age of 18.
+If we become aware that a person under the age of 18 has provided us with personal information, we will take steps to promptly delete such information from our records.

 If you are a parent or guardian and believe that your child has provided us with personal information, please stop your child from using the platform.